 Your Trash folder sits nicely in the Dock on your Mac.
 So if you want to empty all of the items within it quickly, this is the easiest way.
 Either right-click or hold Control and click Trash.
 Then, pick Empty Trash.

-If you decide to click and open the Trash to make sure that you’re ready to say good-bye to everything in it, you can click the Empty button on the top right to clear it out.
+If you decide to click and open the Trash to make sure that you’re ready to say goodbye to everything in it, you can click the Empty button on the top right and confirm by clicking Empty Trash.

 One other way to empty all of the Trash is using the menu bar.
 Click Finder > Empty Trash.